-Understanding tech-facilitated abuse
+Understanding technology-facilitated abuse

 Technology-facilitated abuse (TFA) is when technology is used to abuse, control or coerce someone.
 This can harm someone psychologically, socially, or may also lead to physical harm.
-TFA can be perpetrated in domestic and family violence - when the person using violence uses technology to threaten, coerce, dominate or abuse a victim-survivor in a domestic or family relationship, including intimate partner relationships and share households.
+TFA can be perpetrated in domestic and family violence - when the person using violence (perpetrator) uses technology to threaten, coerce, dominate or abuse a victim-survivor in a domestic or family relationship, including intimate partner relationships and share households.
+It may occur as multiple perpetrator violence (when more than one person is subjecting a victim-survivor to the abuse).
 It may also be referred to as tech-based abuse or tech-based gender-based violence.